Smothered Steak Recipe: The Ultimate Comfort Food You’ll Love

 Combining the Steak and Gravy

-Return the seared steaks to the skillet, nestling them into the gravy.
+Place the seared steaks back into the skillet, settling them into the gravy.
 Spoon some of the gravy over the steaks to ensure they’re fully “smothered.”
 Cover the skillet and reduce the heat to low.
 Let everything simmer for 20-25 minutes, allowing the steak to soak up all that flavorful gravy.

 Common Mistakes to Avoid When Making Smothered Steak